4. Lists and attributes¶

 ## [1] 1 1 0 0 0

-In one of the previous exercises, we computed the cross-entropy loss between a logical vector \(\boldsymbol{y}\in\{0, 1\}^n\) and a numeric vector \(\boldsymbol{p}\in(0, 1)^n\).
+In Exercise 3.6, we computed the cross-entropy loss between a logical vector \(\boldsymbol{y}\in\{0, 1\}^n\) and a numeric vector \(\boldsymbol{p}\in(0, 1)^n\).
 This measure can be equivalently defined as:

 4.2.
-Lists#
+Lists¶

 Lists are generalised vectors.
 They can be comprised of R objects of any kind, also other lists.
 It is why we classify them as recursive (and not atomic) objects.
 They are especially useful wherever there is a need to handle some multitude as a single entity.

 4.2.1.
-Creating lists#
+Creating lists¶

 The most straightforward way to create a list is by means of the list function: